OpenNews/srccon/program.md

 permalink: /program/
 ---

+<p class="big-lead">Everyone at SRCCON contributes to making it happen.
+Get ready for our call for participation form, which will be open April 10-24.</p>

 # The SRCCON Program

 SRCCON is a hands-on conference with two days full of sessions—but the schedule is just where our program begins.
 [Every attendee is also a participant](/participation) who brings their own interests and experiences into sessions, emergent conversations, our evening activities, and gatherings built around SRCCON.